vincreins/28736907_Fin_Metrics/README.md

 plots(data)
 ```

 The plot_rolling_correlations provide a visual insight into the correlation results, and furthermore ensures, that the result is not driven by a few outliers.
 The plot_rolling_correlations function calculates and visualizes the rolling correlations between the ZAR exchange rate and three predictors: the Carry Index, Dollar Index, and implied volatility.
-It uses a specified rolling window (default: 252 days) to compute correlations over time.
+It uses a specified rolling window to compute correlations over time.

 The function first calculates rolling correlations for each predictor using rollapply, aligning results to the right and filling gaps with NA values.
 It then generates a line plot with separate lines for each predictor, showing how their correlations with the ZAR exchange rate evolve over time.
 The output is a list containing the augmented dataset with calculated correlations and the correlation plot.